zone/zone-glossary/readme.md

 ## Install

-Run `npm i -g gulp && npm i` - This will install gulp globally and all required packages.
+Run `npm install` - This will install all the required packages.

 ## Development